David M. Lurie Criminal Defense Attorney

 Understanding Disorderly Conduct And Disturbing The Peace Charges

-I defend clients against trespass, disorderly conduct and disturbing the peace charges throughout Missouri, but many of these instances occur in the bars and taverns of the Kansas City Power & Light District, local casinos and the various event centers in Missouri, including Arrowhead Stadium, Kauffman Stadium, the Sprint Center and other venues.
+As a trespassing attorney, I defend clients against trespass, disorderly conduct and disturbing the peace charges throughout Missouri, but many of these instances occur in the bars and taverns of the Kansas City power & light district, local casinos and the various event centers in Missouri, including Arrowhead Stadium, Kauffman Stadium, the Sprint Center and other venues.

 I represent clients accused of: